A Local’s Two Week Spain Itinerary

 For tapas and drinks, head into La Latina and you’ll find a wealth of options to choose from.
 And if you’re keen to sample Madrid’s famous nightlife, west of La Latina is the barrio Lavapiés, which turns into a large street party most nights as the bars overflow with Madrileños.

-Day 2: Madrid - the Golden Triangle of Art
+Day 2: Madrid's Golden Triangle of Art

 Morning